-Initial reports say that a qualifying round will be held in September at the Open Skies General & Business Aviation Leaders Forum in Xian, better known to the world as home to the terracotta warriors.
+A qualifying round was announced for September 2014 at the Open Skies General and Business Aviation Leaders Forum in Xian, better known to the world as home to the terracotta warriors.

-This round, spanning 2,000 nautical miles, is open to pilots of light piston aircraft.
-It starts in Uzbekistan and ends in Xian.
-Complete this course and you qualify for the main event next year – an epic race from Istanbul right across China to its coast.
+That round, spanning 2,000 nautical miles, was open to pilots of light piston aircraft.
+It was scheduled to start in Uzbekistan and end in Xian.
+Those who completed this course qualified for the main event next year – an epic race from Istanbul right across China to its coast.
 There is prize money.
 But the real prize is the chance to fly across what has been till now a “forbidden city” to foreign recreational pilots.

 The Chinese government is apparently promising to expedite all permits necessary for participation in what is being called The Great Silk Road Air Race 2015.

 March 15, 2014 – One of the hottest newcomers to the General Aviation world, the Pipistrel Panthera, needs to go back to the drawing board, delaying its launch.